-About 1844, she married a free black man named John Tubman.
+In about 1844, she married a free black man named John Tubman.
 Little is known about him or their marriage, which had to have been complicated by her slave status.
-Soon afterwards, she adopted her mother’s name of “Harriet.”
-In 1849, she became very ill and the Brodess family again tried to sell her.
+Soon afterward, she adopted her mother’s name of “Harriet.”
+In 1849, she became very ill, and the Brodess family again tried to sell her.
 She then determined that she would escape, later saying: “There was one of two things I had a right to — liberty or death; if I could not have one, I would have the other.”

 Escaping with the help of the Underground Railroad, through an elaborate and secret series of houses, tunnels, and roads set up by abolitionists and free and former slaves, she made her way to Philadelphia.

-There, she worked at various odd jobs and joined a large abolitionist group.
-The next year, she joined the Underground Railroad, and on her first mission in December 1850, returned to Maryland to rescue her sister and her sister’s children.
+There, she worked various odd jobs and joined a large abolitionist group.
+The following year, she joined the Underground Railroad and, on her first mission in December 1850, returned to Maryland to rescue her sister and her sister’s children.
 In the Spring of 1851, she headed back to Maryland, freeing her brother Moses and two other men.
-Though Tubman sent word that to her husband that he should join her, he insisted that he was happy where he was.
+Though Tubman sent word to her husband that he should join her, he insisted that he was happy where he was.
 That fall, she returned to John, only to discover that he had married another woman.

-In April 1858, Tubman was introduced to the radical abolitionist John Brown, who advocated the use of violence to destroy slavery.
+In April 1858, Tubman was introduced to the radical abolitionist John Brown, who advocated using violence to destroy slavery.
 Though she didn’t agree with his tactics, she supported his goals and helped him plan and recruit for the raid at Harpers Ferry.
-Her knowledge of support networks and resources in the border states of Pennsylvania, Maryland and Delaware was invaluable to Brown and his planners.
+Her knowledge of support networks and resources in the border states of Pennsylvania, Maryland, and Delaware was invaluable to Brown and his planners.
 However, she was not present at the attack that failed on October 16, 1859.
 John Brown was convicted of treason and hanged in December.
-Tubman would later tell a friend that “He done more in dying, than 100 men would in living.”
+Tubman would later tell a friend, “He done more in dying than 100 men would in living.”

 Harriet also got involved in the Women’s Suffrage movement, working alongside women such as Susan B. Anthony and Emily Howland.
 When the National Federation of Afro-American Women was founded in 1896, she was the keynote speaker at its first meeting.
 This wave of activism kindled a new wave of admiration for Tubman among the press in the United States.

-As Harriet grew older, she continued to have problems from the head injury she had suffered as a child, and at some point in the late 1890’s underwent brain surgery at Boston’s Massachusetts General Hospital.
-During the surgery, she received no anesthesia for the procedure, and reportedly chose instead to bite down on a bullet, as she had seen Civil War soldiers do when their limbs were amputated.
+As Harriet grew older, she continued to have problems from her head injury as a child.
+At some point in the late 1890s underwent brain surgery at Boston’s Massachusetts General Hospital.
+During the surgery, she received no anesthesia for the procedure and reportedly chose instead to bite down on a bullet, as she had seen Civil War soldiers do when their limbs were amputated.